camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 description: "Camunda provides continuously improved Helm charts which are not cloud provider-specific, so you can choose your Kubernetes provider."
 ---

 Camunda provides continuously improved Helm charts which are not cloud provider-specific, so you can choose your Kubernetes provider.
-The charts are available in [Camunda Helm repository](https://github.com/camunda/camunda-platform-helm) and we encourage you to [report issues](https://github.com/camunda/camunda-platform-helm/issues) if you find any of them.
+The charts are available in the [Camunda Helm repository](https://artifacthub.io/packages/helm/camunda/camunda-platform) and we encourage you to [report issues](https://github.com/camunda/camunda-platform-helm/issues) if you find any of them.

 ## What is Helm?